fabric/fabric/docs/usage/env.rst

 **Default:** ``[0]``

-Allows specification of a list of return codes to be treated as successful.
+Return codes in this list are used to determine whether calls to `~fabric.operations.run`/`~fabric.operations.sudo`/`~fabric.operations.sudo` are considered successful.

-..versionadded:: 1.5
+..versionadded:: 1.6

 .. _sudo_prefix: